tracypholmes/all-things-advocacy/README.md

 # All Things Advocacy

 Thanks for stopping by!
-This repo will host most (if not all) of the conference talks, presentations, podcasts, or <insert hand wavy gesture here> that I've given or was a guest of.
+This repo will host most (if not all) of the conference talks, presentations, podcasts, or _insert hand wavy gesture here_ that I've given or was a guest of.

-  **This absolutely a [WIP], but I'll try to keep it regulary updated (once I determine how I would like to arrange things).**
+  **This absolutely a [WIP], but I'll try to keep it regularly updated (once I determine how I would like to arrange things).**

  <!--Want me to speak at your event?
 You can contact me here
  INSERT GOOGLE FORM OR WHATEVS HERE